Noah Beery Jr.: Life and career

 Beery was born in New York City, New York, where his father was working as a stage actor.
 He was given his nickname "Pidge" by George M. Cohan's sister Josie.

-The family moved to California in 1915 when his father began acting in motion pictures.
+The family moved to California in 1915 when his father began appearing in motion pictures.
 After attending school in Los Angeles, they moved to a ranch in the San Fernando Valley, a style of living he would maintain for the rest of his life.

 At the age of seven, he appeared with his father in The Mark of Zorro and like his father, who immediately began billing himself as "Noah Beery Sr.", he went on to become a respected character actor.
 His paternal uncle, Oscar-winning actor Wallace Beery, became the world's highest-paid actor by 1932.
 Although neither Beery Jr. nor his father ever approached that level, both had long and memorable acting careers.
 The three acting Beerys physically closely resembled each other, but Noah Beery Jr. lacked the powerful voice his father and uncle possessed.

 Beery appeared in dozens of films, including a large early role as John Wayne's action partner in The Trail Beyond (1934; Wayne was 27 years old and Beery was 21), Only Angels Have Wings (1939) with Cary Grant, 20 Mule Team (1940) with his uncle Wallace Beery, and Red River (1948), again with John Wayne as well as Montgomery Clift.

 Beery's early television work included a weekly stint as Joey the Clown in Circus Boy with Micky Dolenz in the mid-1950s.
 In 1960, Beery replaced Burt Reynolds as the co-starring sidekick on Riverboat, an NBC Western series starring Darren McGavin.

 He appeared once on the religion anthology series Crossroads and on Walter Brennan's ABC sitcom, The Real McCoys.
 He guest-starred three times on the long-running NBC Western series The Virginian in the 1960s, and twice during the same era on Wagon Train.
 In 1965, he made two guest appearances on Perry Mason ("The Case of the Golden Venom" and "The Case of the Hasty Honeymooner").

 Beery portrayed the buckskin-clad recurring sidekick character "Buffalo Baker" in the 17-episode 1967 television series Hondo starring Ralph Taeger, a role played by Ward Bond in the original 3D John Wayne film.
 In 1970 Beery appeared as Will Baxter on the TV western The Virginian.
 But Beery remains best known for his role as Joseph "Rocky" Rockford, the amiable but occasionally cantankerous father of Jim Rockford, James Garner's character on The Rockford Files (1974–1980).